Big Brother (Polish TV series) season 7

 Big Brother Polska 7 is the seventh season of the Polish reality television series Big Brother produced by EndemolShine Polska.
 The show returned only 3 months after season 6 ended.
 It premiered on September 13, 2019, on TVN 7 and finished on December 15, 2019.

 Gabi Drzewiecka hosted the main show Big Brother Arena with Filip Chajzer.
 Sideshows include Big Brother Nocą Monday to Thursday after 23:00, Big Brother + a special live broadcast from the Big Brother House on Fridays after Big Brother Arena, and Big Brother Tydzień a summary of the past week on Sundays at 17:00 on TVN.
 There were also three short live broadcasts during the day.
 The show is also available on the internet streaming and video-on-demand service Player.

 Housemates

 On 12 June 2019, three days before the finale of Big Brother 6, a housemate for Big Brother 7, Karolina Włodarska, entered the house as a guest.
 However, she did not appear at the premiere show, as one of the eighteen housemates to enter the house.
-On September 13 Karolina confirmed on social media that she would not be participating in Season 7 due to personal reasons.
+On September 13 Karolina confirmed on social media that she would not be participating in Season 7 for personal reasons.

 On 4 September 2019, it was revealed that on Saturday 7 September 2019, the public will begin voting between 3 candidates - Martyna Lewandowska, Wiktoria Józefiok, and Seweryn Sroka.
 Martyna Lewandowska was chosen by the public to become the official housemate.